Nusiq/brfunctions/README.md

         "file3.brfunction",
         "file4.brfunction",
         "file5.brfunction"
-    ]
+    ],
+    "floor_height":8
 }
 ```
 A project file like that would place down commands from files on the "files" list in the area between coordinates x=1,y=2,z=3 and x=40,y=50,z=60.
+The height of one floor of commandblock structures is set to 8 blocks.
 The location of project file is used as root location for serching for files on the "files" list.

 #### The second way - the list of files.
 Example: